 However there are still some tasty sounds in this song that we can learn from.
 First up is the electric piano that fills out the chorus; a marked change from the 80's style Roland Juno peppered throughout the rest of the album.
 This is a Fender Rhodes electric piano, which is a great choice of instrument to fill out your own productions.
 I got really close using Lounge Lizard EP-4 by Applied Acoustics Systems.

-I really prefer using this plugin over sampled Electric Pianos because I find I have much more control over the treble/bass balance, which in my opinion is the most important part of getting an Electric Piano to really sit in a mix.
+I really prefer using this plugin instead of sampled Electric Pianos because I find I have much more control over the treble/bass balance, which in my opinion is the most important part of getting an Electric Piano to really sit in a mix.
 There are plenty of great free alternatives for Rhodes plugins, so many in fact that there's a list of the best ones here.

 At the end of 'The Less I Know the Better' (2:37) we can hear some strings, this is a Mellotron, a really iconic string sound that Tame Impala use a lot live but very rarely in studio recordings.
 The Mellotron string sound is a staple of The Flaming Lips sound, who are a big influence on Tame Impala.
 Being built in the 60s, actual hardware Mellotron's are hard to come by and even harder to maintain, so it's almost certain that like The Flaming Lips, Kevin is using a software sampler of a Mellotron.
 Because the Mellotron is basically a sampler anyway (a sampler that used tape!) using a software sampler will get you very close to the sound of an actual Mellotron.